opensearch-project/opensearch-k8s-operator/docs/userguide/main.md

 ## Adding Opensearch Monitoring to your cluster

 The operator allows you to install and enable the Aiven monitoring plugin for OpenSearch on your cluster as a built-in feature (https://github.com/aiven/prometheus-exporter-plugin-for-opensearch)
 That feature needs internet connectivity to download the plugin. if you are working in a restricted environment, please download the plugin zip for your cluster version (example for 2.3.0: https://github.com/aiven/prometheus-exporter-plugin-for-opensearch/releases/download/2.3.0.0/prometheus-exporter-2.3.0.0.zip) and provide it at a location the operator can reach.
 Configure that URL as `pluginURL` in the monitoring config.
+By default the convention shown below will be used if no `pluginUrl` is specified.
 By default the Opensearch admin user will be used to access the monitoring API.
 If you want to use a separate user with limited permissions you need to create that user using either of the following options:
 1) Create new applicative User using OpenSearch API/UI, create new secret with 'username':'password' keys and provide that secret name under monitoringUserSecret.
 2) Use Our OpenSearchUser CRD and provide the secret under monitoringUserSecret.